Tuesday, August 28, 2018

 A Mountaintop Experience

-The Blue Ridge with its mountains of varying sizes is painted myriad shades of blue, green or purple depending on the time of day.
-The view, with its azure sky, constantly evolving cloud formations, and periodic sightings of native creatures like hawks, butterflies, groundhogs and rabbits, is never static or stagnant.
-I follow the setting sun as it pulls shadows across the landscape, then disappears below the horizon.
-I’m reminded of God’s power and majesty.
+The Blue Ridge with its mountains of varying sizes is painted myriad shades of blue, green, or purple depending on the time of day.
+The view, with its azure sky, evolving cloud formations, and periodic sightings of native creatures like hawks, butterflies, groundhogs, and rabbits, is never static or stagnant.
+As I follow the setting sun pulling shadows across the landscape, then disappearing below the horizon, I’m reminded of God's power and majesty.

 In contrast to the vast expanse of peaks and valleys, I become aware of my own insignificance in the grand scheme of the cosmos.
 Yet, as I remember that the Creator of the universe loves me, even me, I am humbled and grateful.
 It is this spiritual reset that draws me to the mountains.
 As long as I’m able, I’ll return next year and the year after that.